An Overview of Parsonage Turner Syndrome

 Thoracic outlet syndrome (see website for description) can occasionally mimic Parsonage Turner Syndrome.
 Thoracic outlet syndrome involves the brachial plexus just like Parsonage Turner Syndrome but in thoracic outlet syndrome , the nerves are pinched but not attacked by the immune system.
 In thoracic outlet syndrome, if the arm is left at the side of the body, the symptoms will disappear.
 In Parsonage Turner Syndrome, the symptoms are constant and position of the arm does not affect the pain.
 Also in thoracic outlet syndrome, muscle weakness is rare where in Parsonage Turner Syndrome weakness is typical.

-For additional information on Parsonage Turner Syndrome, please contact the office of Dr. Donald Corenman, spine surgeon and back specialist serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For additional information on Parsonage Turner Syndrome, please contact the office of Dr. Donald Corenman, spine surgeon and back specialist offering diagnostic and surgical second opinions to patients in the USA and around the world.